-On our trip to Punta Cana in the Dominican Republic, I wanted to make sure there would be plenty of activities to keep my kids busy.
-Unlike some other vacation destinations, there aren’t a lot of off-resort activities in the area suitable for young children.
-When hubby and I first visited Punta Cana on our honeymoon, we went spelunking at Boca del Diablo (The Devil’s Mouth), one of the largest cave systems in the country (which has since been renamed a rather silly sounding Cueva Fun Fun).
-But at three and five years of age, my girls are too young to go caving, snorkeling, horseback riding, ziplining, parasailing, or any of the other adventure activities nearby.
+On our recent family vacation to Punta Cana in the Dominican Republic, I wanted to make sure there would be plenty of activities to keep my kids busy.
+At first I was worried because unlike some other vacation destinations, there weren’t a lot of off-resort activities in the area suitable for young children.
+Don’t get me wrong – there are tons of fun day trips and activities nearby for adults.
+But at three and five years of age, my girls are just a little too young to go caving, snorkeling, horseback riding, ziplining, parasailing, or any of the other adventure activities nearby.

-That’s why it was important to me that there were age-appropriate activities suitable for them at our resort, as well as opportunities for hubby and I to have some time alone.
+So it was important to me that there were age-appropriate activities suitable for them where ever we ended up staying, as well as opportunities for hubby and I to have some time alone.
 Happily, we stayed at the Grand Palladium Resort Complex in Punta Cana which offers a Kids Club for children 12 months and older, kid-friendly play areas and pool, and daily activities for kids of all ages.

 To start with, the resort boasts a newly constructed Castillo del Pirata (Pirate Castle) Kids Club modeled on a colonial fort offering tons of features and activities for kids.
 Both the Baby Club (1-3 years) and Kids Club (ages 4-12) are located here.
 It has a generously-sized secure outdoor area with a small soccer area, climbing wall, sand pit, trampoline, mini zip line, and play structure.